ansible/ansible/rst/faq.rst

 other systems that depend on that system.

-Ansible also has a VERY short learning curve -- but it also has less language constructs and does not create it's own programming language.
+Ansible also has a VERY short learning curve -- but it also has less language constructs and does not create its own programming language.
 What constructs Ansible does have should be enough to cover 80% or so of the cases of most Puppet users, and it should scale equally well (not having a server is almost like cheating).

 I also suspect some Ansible users will actually use Ansible to trigger Puppet -- using the git